-A multi-room, private space for a midsize to large team.
+A multi-room, private space for a mid to large team.
 This could be within a serviced office center, at another company’s office, or as a standalone space with its own entrance, reception, and meeting room.
 The perfect upgrade for a growing team that needs more space to meet and work.

-If you’re planning to bring on additional staff in the near future, you’ll want to factor in extra space to grow at the space you’re looking at now or consider a shorter commitment so that you can easily move into a larger space down the line.
+Growth potential - Your growth potential can affect two aspects of your new space, the term and size.
+If you’re set with the team you have for awhile, you might consider committing to a longer term of 1-3 years.
+Often rent is discounted when you’re committed to staying for longer.If you’re planning to bring on additional staff in the near future, you’ll want to factor in extra space to grow at the space you’re looking at now or consider a shorter commitment so that you can easily move into a larger space down the line.
 Also, keep in mind the type of staff you’re planning to hire.
 For example, if you plan to bring on a new sales team, it might make sense to find a space with private areas for this team to make phones calls without disturbing everyone else.
 Planning now will make hiring easier down the line.

-Amenities - Every team has different priorities when it comes to amenities.
+Amenities - Each team has different priorities when it comes to amenities.
 Some teams want reception service to answer the phone, greet guests, and help out with administrative tasks.
 Other teams are just looking for a chill vibe with a kitchen/dining area for lunches (and maybe a keg full of beer for in-house happy hours).
 It’s important to consider your team’s preferences, in addition to your own, as you set out on your search.